VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 :echo stdpath('data') . '/site/pack/packer'
 ```

 If you ever have a problem with the install (or removal) of a plugin, check that folder.
 Inside you'll find two folders: `opt` and `start`.
 In the `opt` folder you'll find "optional plugins" and the `start` folder will have all the plugins that Neovim will load at startup.
+Packer by default install all plugins in the `start` folder.

 Now, to actually use packer we can follow this pattern.